Image

 • Homeownership: 120% AMI or below

-Organizational Eligibility: Lead organization must be one of the following entities:
+The lead organization must be one of the following:

-• Quasi-governmental organization, Housing Authority and Housing Finance Agency with 501(c)(3) entity
+• Quasi-governmental organization, Housing Authority, and Housing Finance Agency with 501(c)(3) entity serving as lead applicant

 • Tribally Designated Housing Entity (TDHE)